UK-Catalysis-Hub/ukcathubapp/README.md

 * Rails version: 6.0.3.3

 ## Current Online Version
-Currently this address can change so this is the most secure way to access it.
-We are working to publish the online version with a stable address.
+Currently, the address for the CDI can change.
+We are working to publish the CDI with a stable address.

-The moment the Current Online Version can be accessed from **[here](http://188.166.149.246/)**.
+At the moment, the CDI can be accessed from **[here](http://188.166.149.246/)**.

 ![app screenshot](https://github.com/scman1/ukcathubapp/blob/master/previews/proto_app2020b.png)